-NYPD commander who took “Son of Sam” confession dead at 99
+NYPD commander who took Son of Sam’s confession dies at 99

-His death Thursday, at age 99, was announced by the police department and Keenan’s family.
+His death Thursday at age 99 was announced by the police department and Keenan’s family.
+He had been in declining health in the past two months and died of heart failure, said his grandson, Kevin Brennan.

-Keenan was the New York Police Department’s Chief of Detectives during the killing spree, which terrified the city in 1976 and 1977 as an unknown gunman stalked his victims with a .44 caliber handgun, killing six and wounding seven others.
+Keenan was the New York Police Department’s chief of detectives during the killings, which terrified the city in 1976 and 1977 as an unknown gunman stalked his victims with a .44-caliber handgun, killing six and wounding seven others.

 When a parking ticket, issued to a car seen parked near the scene of one slaying, finally led detectives on Aug.
 10, 1977, to the Yonkers home of Berkowitz, a 24-year-old postal worker, Keenan was there to confront him.

 It was a climactic scene Keenan later recounted many times for journalists.

 “I know you.
-You’re detective — Chief Keenan,” said Berkowitz, who had publicly taunted the police with notes during the hunt.
+You’re Detective — Chief Keenan,” said Berkowitz, who had publicly taunted the police with notes during the hunt.

 “Who are you?”
 Keenan asked.

-Note: This story has been updated to correct “you” to “he” in a quotation from the grandson expressing pride in Keenan.